surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 A common set of statements or operations can be defined globally as a function and it can be retrieved and used in any project.

-one global func shall be refered from another global frunction but shopuld nnot be cicular.
+One global function shall be refereed from another global function but should not be circular.

 **Getting Started :**
 >Path :  Settings-->click on global functions.